kerwinc/VSTSTasks/Tasks/GitflowBranchGate/readme.md

 - Configure branch naming standards and make sure they are followed
 - Apply branch limits to hotfixes, release and feature branches
 - Set builds on fire if branches become stale
-- Make sure all branches are never behind master
+- Make sure all branches are never behind the master branch
 - Make sure all feature branches are never behind develop
 - Prevent release & hotfix branches being created at the same time
 - Track active Pull Requests from important branches to prevent deployed changes from being rolled back